icrichmond/CSEE2022Presentation/writing/Intro_Rough.md

 the proportion of BIPOC residents in the census tract in the United Stats [@hoover2020].
 To maximize urban nature's benefits to the entire urban population, we need to critically engage with the prioritization of economic benefits and make our decisions based on other critera, such as equity, compassion, and justice.

-# Part II - Ecosystem Services & Disservices
 Managing urban nature to maximize benefits to all urban dwellers is a daunting task, however, an "ecosystem services" framework may allow us to attempt it.
 Nature bestows many benefits and gifts on humans that interact with it,